 Suppose you want a routine that is to prompt for a file name and open the file if it can; otherwise it is to prompt the user for a replacement name.
-If the user enters an empty name, it is to fail.
+If the user enters an empty name, then it is to fail.
 Otherwise, it is to keep asking the user for a name until something works, and then it is to return the stream that was opened.
 There is no need to return the file name that was finally used.
 We can get it from the stream.
 Code:

 retry_open_output(Stream) :- ask_query(filename, format('Type name of file to open\n',), -, FileName), FileName \== '', catch(open(FileName, write, Stream), Error, ( Error = error(_,Excp), file_error(Excp) -> print_message(warning, Excp), retry_open_output(Stream) ; throw(Error) )). file_error(existence_error(open(_,_,_), 1, _, _, _)). file_error(permission_error(open(_,_,_), _, _, _, _)). :- multifile 'SU_messages':query_class/5.
 'SU_messages':query_class(filename, '> ', line, atom_codes, help_query) :- !. :- multifile 'SU_messages':query_map/4.
 'SU_messages':query_map(atom_codes, Codes, success, Atom) :- !, (Codes==end_of_file -> Atom = '' ; atom_codes(Atom, Codes)).